TypeStrong/typedoc/README.md

 $ typedoc --out path/to/documentation/ path/to/typescript/project/
 ```

+### Important note

+Starting with version 0.2, TypeDoc no longer can predict whether files should be treated as modules
+or whether the project should be compiled into one big namespace.
+You must specify the `mode` argument
+in order to change the behaviour of TypeDoc.

 ### Arguments

 * `--out <path/to/documentation/>`<br>
   Specifies the location the documentation should be written to.
+* `--mode <file|modules>`<br>
+  Specifies the output mode the project is used to be compiled with.
+* `--json <path/to/output.json>`<br>
+  Specifies the location and file name a json file describing the project is written to.
+When specified no documentation will be generated.

 #### Source file handling
 * `--exclude <pattern>`<br>